Big-Bytez/cse110-fa21-group19/admin/team.md

 **Peder Ditlev-Simonsen**

 Hi, I'm Peder!
 I'm exchanging from Norway🎅 where I'm a fouth year Cybernetics and Robotics major.
 In my spare time I love to be in activity; backcountry skiing, golf, tennis, windsurfing - I love it all.
 For more, you can go check out my [GitHub](https://github.com/PederDDS/This-is-me/blob/newBranch/index.md) !

+**Justin Chanthabandith**

+Hello, my name is Justin Chanthabandith.
+I am a 4th year Mathematics-Computer Science major.
+I like to learn many new things, go to gym, and hanging out with people.
+Also, you can find more about me in [GitHub](https://github.com/thejustinrock)!